-John J. Barceló III is the William Nelson Cromwell Professor of International and Comparative Law and the Reich Director of the Berger International Legal Studies Program at Cornell Law School.
-He is also the founding director and this year (2012) a co-director of the 2013 Summer Institute of International and Comparative Law.
+John J. Barceló III is the William Nelson Cromwell Professor of International and Comparative Law and the Reich Director of the Berger International Legal Studies Program at Cornell Law School in Ithaca, New York.
+He is also the founding director and currently a co-director of Cornell's 2014 Summer Institute of International and Comparative Law held in Paris each July.
 He received a doctorate in law (S.J.D.) from Harvard Law School and a J.D. degree from Tulane University Law School.
 At Cornell he teaches international commercial arbitration, international trade and business law (including WTO law), and European Union law.
-Professor Barceló is a coauthor of International Commercial Arbitration—A Transnational Perspective (4th ed., 2009) (with Tibor Varady).
+For many years he also taught Public International Law and Admiralty Law at Cornell.
+Professor Barceló is a coauthor of International Commercial Arbitration—A Transnational Perspective (5th ed., 2012) (with Tibor Varady and formerly Arthur von Mehren).
+The upcoming 6th edition will be published in 2015.
 He is also coeditor of A Global Law of Jurisdiction and Judgments—Lessons from the Hague (2002) and Lawyers' Practice and Ideals—A Comparative View (1999).
-He has published widely in U.S. and European legal journals, especially in the field of international trade law.
+He has published widely in U.S. and European legal journals, especially in the field of international commercial arbitration and international trade law.
 He was a Fulbright scholar in 1966-67 at the University of Bonn, Germany, and has taught or lectured in Argentina, China, France, Germany, Hungary, Italy, the U.K., and Spain.
 He has experience as an international arbitrator.
 Professor Barceló was a consultant to the U.S. Department of Commerce on international trade law from 1981 to 1983.
-He has held visiting positions at St. John's College, University of Oxford (1987); the University of Siena, Italy (1987); the Université Paris I Panthéon-Sorbonne (1996 and 1998); Pompeu Fabra law faculty in Barcelona (2002); the Bucerius law faculty in Hamburg (2004; 2007; 2010); the Munich Intellectual Property Law Center (2004-2010); and the Centre for Law, Economics and Institutions at Torino, Italy (2006).
-He is currently a visiting professor at the Central European University, in Budapest, Hungary (since 1995).
+He has held visiting positions at St. John's College, University of Oxford (1987); the University of Siena, Italy (1987); the Université Paris I Panthéon-Sorbonne (1996 and 1998); Pompeu Fabra law faculty in Barcelona (2002); the Bucerius law faculty in Hamburg (2004; 2007; 2010; 2012); the Munich Intellectual Property Law Center (2004-2010); and the Centre for Law, Economics and Institutions at Torino, Italy (2006).
+He is currently a visiting professor at the Central European University, in Budapest, Hungary (1995-2014) and at Humboldt University in Berlin (May-June, 2014).
+He holds the honor of Chevalier de l'Ordre national de la Legion d'honneur (awarded April 2, 2012, by nomination of President Nicolas Sarkozy).

 James J. Hanks, Jr. is a partner in the 550-lawyer firm of Venable LLP, with offices in Baltimore, New York, Los Angeles and Washington, and is an adjunct professor of law at Cornell Law School.
 He received an A.B. degree from Princeton University; an LL.B. degree from the University of Maryland Law School, where he was an editor of the Maryland Law Review; and an LL.M. degree from Harvard Law School.
 During the 1967-68 term, he served as law clerk to Judge Charles Fahy of the U.S. Court of Appeals for the District of Columbia Circuit.
 In private practice, Professor Hanks represents publicly- and privately-held corporations and other entities in securities offerings and other financing transactions.
 Professor Hanks has advised buyers or sellers in more than 250 mergers or acquisitions, including many valued at more than one billion dollars.
 He has also represented parties in cross-border mergers and acquisitions, joint ventures, and other transactions.
 Professor Hanks regularly serves as independent counsel to the boards of directors of major U.S. corporations and as an expert witness in connection with major transactions, stockholder litigation, conflicts of interest, and corporate governance issues.
 He also advises foreign governments on revision of their corporate and securities laws.
 At Cornell Law School, Professor Hanks has taught courses in securities regulation, corporate counsel, and business combinations.
 He has also taught classes in corporation law at law schools in the United States and the Republic of South Africa and at the Institute of Law in Beijing.
 Professor Hanks is the author of Maryland Corporation Law and the coauthor (with former Stanford Law School Dean Bayless Manning) of the third edition of Legal Capital.
 He is also the author of several law review articles and is a frequent speaker on corporation law issues.
 He has been actively involved in the revision of the Model Business Corporation Act and is a member of the American Law Institute.
 During the Fall, 2003, Professor Hanks was Commerzbank Visiting Professor of Law at Bucerius Law School, in Hamburg, Germany, and has taught there occasionally since then.
 Mr. Hanks appears in the current edition of The Best Lawyers in America in three categories: Corporate Governance and Compliance Law, Corporate Law, and Mergers and Acquisitions Law.
 In 2008, he received the inaugural Lifetime Achievement Award of the Maryland State Bar Association Section of Business Law..